Unjust Verdicts

 Investigating:

-Investigative Directorate for the city of Taganrog of the Investigative Committee of the Russian Federation for the Rostov Region
+Investigative Department for the city of Taganrog of the Investigative Directorate of the Investigative Committee of the Russian Federation for the Rostov Region

 Articles of Criminal Code of Russian Federation: